 Oppenheimer, S., 2006 Origins of the British: A genetic detective story, Constable & Robinson Ltd.

 I like to present an idea about prehistoric positive and negative hand-prints that are found all over the world and dating from circa 40.000 to 1.000 BCE.
-I read a message into the difference of red and white hand-prints.
+There is a remarkable difference between red and white hand-prints.
 The message, to my understanding, is that both hand-prints testify of successful communication with deceased souls.
 Why I have come to this thesis, I will explain.

 There is research stating that prehistoric peoples believed that the soul of the dead lived on in rock or in stone (stones or stone walls).
 If this sounds strange, think of modern examples that resonate with this belief: we have the venerated Wailing Wall, we touch stone tombs, crosses, statutes, and monuments or lay flowers at the foot of them showing our respect.